rajatroel/bot-files/README.md

 (After downloading Zarchiver, open it and allow permissions then close it simply).

 4. **Download & install [Shizuku](https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver) app**.
 (Run it on your device using wireless debugging.
-You can search for how to run it on youtube, and choose the appropriate way to run it for your specific device.).
+You can search for how to run it on youtube, for your specific device.).
 ---

 ## 💻 Section 4: Step 3 — Run Termux Installer & Configuration